becklabs/gopro-geotagger/README.md

 - Reads in gopro mp4 and gpx file
 - Matches each gps point in the gpx file to a frame in the gopro video
 - Adds latitude, longitude, altitude, and timestamp to each matched image's xxif data

+# Usage
+- create a dataframe using the concatenate function: df = concatenate(gopro_filename,track_filename)
+- use geotag(df) to create a folder of geotagged images or classify(df) to classify each matched image within python